Squad-Wiki/squad-wiki-pipeline-map-data/doc/sdkUsage.md

 # SDK Data Extraction Usage

 Once [installation](/doc/installation.md) is complete the SDK data extraction will activate upon any map loading in the SDK.
-To extract all data you must open up the very first gameplay layer.
-This layer should be Anvil AAS v1.
+To extract all data you must open up the very first gameplay layer listed in the maps folder.
+This layer is currently Anvil AAS v1.

 Once the above is completed hit `Play` to initiate the map loading, then the SDK data extraction will start.
 It will automatically cycle through all the maps and layers - this will take quite a long time.